Samuel Argall: Raid on Acadia

+Land ownership and departure from Virginia

-In the Virginia Colony, Argall was viewed as an autocrat who was insensitive to the poorer of the colonists, who included indentured servants.
-After Argall served as Principal Governor of Virginia beginning in 1617, Lord De La Warr was en route from England to investigate complaints about the man, but died at sea in 1618.
-Argall was succeeded by Sir George Yeardley in 1619 (who named a son Argall in his honor).
+Back In the Virginia Colony, Argall was viewed as an autocrat who was insensitive to the poorer of the colonists, who included indentured servants.
+The London Company granted him a parcel of land, which he forced free ancient planters to clear, and used the colony's stock of corn to farm.

+After Argall served as Principal Governor of Virginia beginning in 1617, Lord De La Warr was enroute from England to investigate complaints about the man, but died at sea in 1618.
+Before he could be investigated further, Samuel Argall gave gubernatorial powers to Captain Nathaniel Powell and absconded to England aboard the pinnace, Ellinor, in 1618/9.
+Argall was succeeded by Sir George Yeardley (who named a son "Argoll" in his honor).
 After returning to London, Argall was cleared of the accusations against him, and continued to serve King James I.

 Later life and career

 In 1620, Argall was captain of a merchant vessel that took part in an expedition against Algiers in North Africa.
 It was then part of the Ottoman Empire.
 On his return, he was made a member of the Council of New England.
 Later he was named admiral for New England.

 On 26 June 1622, Argall was knighted by King James I. In 1625, he was admiral of a fleet of 28 vessels, which took many prizes in capturing other nation's vessels off the coast of France.
-In October he commanded the flagship in an unsuccessful attack on Cadiz, Spain.
+In October he commanded the flagship in an unsuccessful attack on Cádiz, Spain.

 Argall never married.
 He died at sea on or about 24 January 1626.
 He left a will dated 23 May 1625, which was proved 21 March 1626.
 In it he mentions the following relations: sister Filmer, niece Sarah Filmer, nephew Samuel Filmer; sister Bathurst, nephew Samuel Bathurst; sister Fleetwood; brother John Argall Esq and John's son Samuel, whose descendants have flourished in Virginia and the West.
 He was interred in St Gluvias churchyard, Penryn, Cornwall.